ASDA Logo

 What does the Asda logo represent?

 The logo shows the store’s name in capital letters, tinted light green.
-This design gives the brand a fresh and modern look, matching its focus on affordable, high-quality products.
-The name “ASDA” comes from parts of the words “ASquith” and “DAiries,” reflecting the company’s roots.
+This design gives the brand a fresh, modern look, aligning with its focus on affordable, high-quality products.
+The name “ASDA” is derived from the words “ASquith” and “DAiries,” reflecting the company’s roots.

 The logo was last updated in 2017 to stay relevant and appealing in the retail market.
 Its simple and clear design makes it easily recognizable and helps build strong brand loyalty.